Relative Pose Estimation through Affine Corrections of Monocular Depth Priors: Experiments

 We also evaluate with the uncalibrated camera setting on outdoor MegaDepth-1500~\cite{li2018megadepth} images (\cref{tab:megadepth-two-focal}).
 Compared with the calibrated results in~\cref{tab:megadepth-calib}, our method (with DA-met. model) now shows significant improvements over the point-based fundamental matrix estimator. \\

 \textbf{Limited Covisibility:} We further analyze the pose errors under different levels of covisibility between image pairs on the indoor ETH3D~\cite{ETH3D} pairs and the results are shown in~\cref{fig:covis_eth3d}.
-Comparing the gap between our method and point-based baselines, incorporating the depth priors can particularly improve the relative pose estimation results on difficult image pairs with limited covisiblity. \\

-\textbf{Visual examples:} In Fig.~\ref{fig:vis_samples} we show visualizations of point clouds reconstructed with relative pose estimated by point-based baseline and ground-truth (GT) depth, and results from our method with scale-and-shifted monocular depth priors.
+Comparing the gap between our method and point-based baselines, incorporating the depth priors can particularly improve the relative pose estimation results on difficult image pairs with limited covisiblity. \\ \textbf{Visual examples:} In Fig.~\ref{fig:vis_samples} we show visualizations of point clouds reconstructed with relative pose estimated by point-based baseline and ground-truth (GT) depth, and results from our method with scale-and-shifted monocular depth priors.
 The visualizations demonstrate that by incorporating depth priors and by explicit modeling of the affine transformation, our method is able to find a better pose or to avoid failure cases with better depth alignment. \\

-\textbf{Runtime:} When running with SP+LG matches, 4 LO steps and at least 1000 iterations in the hybrid LO-MSAC (a good trade-off between performance and efficiency), the typical (median) solution time for an image pair of our hybrid estimation pipeline are: 0.36 seconds for calibrated case, 0.61 seconds for shared-focal case on ScanNet-1500; and 0.95 seconds for uncalibrated case on 2D-3D-S image pairs.
-The numbers are measured when running single-threaded on Intel Core i7-10700K CPU.
-The speed can be improved by implementing analytical jacobians to replace Ceres automatic differentiation, or with fewer LO steps at the cost of slightly decreased accuracy.
+\textbf{Runtime:} While the added considerations for depth priors introduces additional computations, our method achieves good performance while maintaining efficiency.
+By tuning LO and RANSAC parameters to balance performance and speed (with only marginal accuracy loss), our pipeline can achieve the following typical (median) solution times per image pair: 31ms for calibrated case, 65ms for shared-focal case on ScanNet-1500; and 129ms for uncalibrated case on 2D-3D-S image pairs.
+The numbers are measured on Intel Core i7-10700K CPU, with SP+LG matches.
+The speed can be further improved by replacing the Ceres auto-differentiated Jacobians with analytic expressions, further tuning, and better multi-threading in the pipeline.
 When running on a RTX 3080 GPU, the typical runtime of matchers and MDE models are: SP+LG 16ms/pair; DAv2-met.
 (ViT-L) 0.16s/image; MoGe (ViT-L) 3ms/image.
 All models are run with default settings.
-While the added considerations for depth priors increase the computation complexity, our method is still able to run efficiently.